muriel1010/Walmart_Sales_Analysis/README.md

 - What is the gender distribution per branch?
 - Which time of the day do customers give most ratings?
 - Which time of the day do customers give most ratings per branch?
-- Which day fo the week has the best avg ratings?
+- Which day of the week has the best avg ratings?
 - Which day of the week has the best average ratings per branch?